-|North Lakes Osceola, WI to Monroeville, IN
+|North Lakes Osceola, WI to Denver, IN 3 Map Set

 |1.
-Osceola, WI to Escanaba, MI
+Minneapolis, MN to Escanaba, MI

 |2.
 Escanaba, MI to Mackinaw City, MI

 |3.
-Mackinaw City, MI to Monroeville, IN (544.5 mi.)||Detail
+Mackinaw City, MI to Denver, IN

 After Wisconsin, you’ll bike through the farmlands of the Upper Peninsula in Michigan and ride alongside Lake Michigan.
 At St. Ignace, a ferry takes you across the Mackinac Straits into Lower Michigan.
 But be sure to take some time for a visit on Mackinac Island, and do the short eight-mile loop around the island.
 You’ll share the road with only horses and buggies, pedestrians, and other bicyclists as motorized vehicles are banned from the island.
 The area between Mackinaw City and Traverse City, at the northern tip of Lower Michigan, is a favorite spot for vacationing tourists.